doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 2. Name your layer: `Base` and set a color for the preview texture.
 3. Click on the `+` button of the layer action stack and select: `Generators / CellularAutomata`
 4. Click on the execute layer button.
-5. Nice, TileWorldCreator has generated your first map.
+5. TileWorldCreator has generated your first map.

+> TileWorldCreator executes all layers and their corresponding action stack from top to bottom.

 ### Instantiate tiles
 The scene is still quite empty though.
 Let's instantiate some tiles.